 Individuals struggling with BPD and addiction may find it difficult to find a treatment approach that works.
 Due to the complexity of these conditions, many health providers show some uncertainty when it comes to treating them.
-Here at Worbun Addiction Treatment, our multifaceted dual diagnosis treatment services help patients identify, treat, and cope successfully with their specific needs.
+At Worbun Addiction Treatment, our multifaceted dual diagnosis treatment in Massachusetts helps patients identify, treat, and cope successfully with their specific needs.
 Treatment for borderline personality disorder and addiction typically involves behavioral therapy and medications.

 Signs and Symptoms of BPD